-James Madison’s Health Issues
+James Madison’s Health

-His biggest symptom over the years was bouts of chronic fatigue.
-It was very difficult for him to stay on top of his duties when he struggled with them.
-His wife often took on various duties for him to reduce suspicions from others about his health.
+His most significant symptom over the years was bouts of chronic fatigue.
+It was challenging for him to stay on top of his duties when faced with this.
+His wife often took on various responsibilities for him to reduce suspicions from others about his health.

 President Madison’s Early Years

 He was one of 12 children.
 Due to illness, many of them didn’t reach adulthood.
 It isn’t known what the underlying ailments were.
 Madison was kept at home frequently to reduce the risk of illness.

-In 1769 he enrolled at Princeton and excelled in all of his classes.
+In 1769 he enrolled at Princeton University and excelled in all classes.
 He was passionate about debate and speech.
 He joined the American Whig Society, an organization on campus with political undertones.

 Was James Madison a Lawyer?

 Many refer to him as a lawyer, but he has no record of achieving a law degree.
 He returned to the plantation and tutored his younger siblings.

-When he took office, he publicly called for freedom of slaves.
+When he took office, it is claimed that he publicly called for the freedom of slaves.
 However, those close to him said he referred to slaves as a necessary part of the business in private.
 He believed it was the only way for any plantation to be prosperous.

 President Madison’s Wife

-Madison wed Dolly Payne Todd on Sept 15th, 1974.
-She had been married before, but her husband passed away due to yellow fever.
-The couple had a short courtship but spent a great deal of time together once they were married.
+Madison wed Dolley Payne Todd on September 15th, 1794.
+She had been married before, but her husband died due to yellow fever.
+The couple had a short courtship but spent much time together once they were married.

 She loved to take on the task of hosting dinners or campaign roles.
-She is credited with the mold for how the First Lady acts and takes care of social aspects for her husband.
-The couple never had any children of their own.
-Dolly had three children, but only one survived yellow fever.
-Madison was a wonderful father to him.
+She is credited with the mold for how the First Lady acts and takes care of social aspects for her husband in the White House.

 There were rumors he tried to have children but couldn’t with his wife.
 He may have been infertile, or she may have been after her bout with yellow fever.
-Others stated he never wanted to have biological children due to the many siblings with chronic health issues.
+Others stated he never wanted to have children due to the many siblings with chronic health issues.
 He didn’t want to see his children suffering.

 Path to the Presidency